planetoftheweb/bootstrap4/slides/02_02-Basic_Typography.md

 <p class="h6">h6.
 Bootstrap heading</p>
 ```

-There are also four diplay styles for more dramatic typography that look great.
+There are also four display styles for more dramatic typography that look great.

 ```
 <h1 class="display-1">Display 1</h1>